A Guide to Professional Liability Insurance

 If your business provides professional advice or services to clients, you may have heard that you should have professional liability insurance to protect your company financially.
-But what is professional liability insurance exactly?
-How does professional liability coverage work?
-What does it cost?
+What is professional liability insurance coverage?
+What does professional liability insurance cover?
+And what does professional liability insurance cost?

-Of course, you want answers to these and other related questions before you purchase a policy.
-This guide provides information to help you understand the concept of professional liability, why professional liability insurance is important, and more.
+Before you purchase a policy, you’ll want answers to these questions.
+This guide provides information to help you understand the concept of professional liability insurance, why it is important, and more.

 Professional liability insurance protects individuals or businesses that provide professional advice.
 In this context, “professional” refers to people like accountants, lawyers, and others who have specialized knowledge and training in a particular area and are expected to meet specific standards.
 "Liability" means being responsible—typically by law—for the consequences of your actions.